luckynzm/tlwn8200nddriver/README.md

 # Explanation

-The V2 model of the Wifi uses **RTL8192EU** (unlike the original which uses RTL8192CU).
+The V2 model of the Wifi adapter uses **RTL8192EU** (unlike the original which uses RTL8192CU).
 However the drivers that can be found on TP-LINK's site won't compile under Ubuntu 18.04 (or any newer Linux kernel for that matter) But the [rtl8192eu-linux-driver](https://github.com/Mange/rtl8192eu-linux-driver) doesn't recognized the usbid of this card (**2357:0126**) so what i did is i copied **osdep/linux/usb_intf.c** to rtl8192eu-linux-driver and suddenly everything worked

 # Installation